 SOC 271.
-African Americans and the Politics of Incarceration.
+Race and the Politics of Incarceration.
 3 hours.

-Examination of the status of African Americans as offenders, victims, and personnel within the criminal justice system.
-Course Information: Same as AAST 271 and CLJ 271.
-Previously listed as SOC 371.
-Prerequisite(s): Grade of C or better or concurrent registration in AAST 100 or Grade of C or better or concurrent registration in SOC 100.
+Examines how incarceration and criminalization affects black people in contemporary society.
+Course Information: Same as BLST 271 and CLJ 271.
+Prerequisite(s): Grade of C or better or concurrent registration in BLST 100 or Grade of C or better or concurrent registration in SOC 100 or Grade of C or better in CLJ 101.
 Individual and Society course, and US Society course.